ice555mee/TB-robot_code-data/README.md

 # TB-robot_code-data
 TB robot classifiaction model was built based on ResNet50 architecture and trained with our datasets to be used for CV and GCD classification as shown in Figure 3.
-This repository is composed of 3 main folders as described in Files introduction.
+This repository is composed of 3 main folders as described in Files description.

 ## To run the prediction
 - Open folder 'Test_prediction' in master branch